stephanie-finnigan/MP-tech-test/readme.md

 	- Interface Segregation Principle
 	- Dependency Inversion Principle
 	- Dependency Injection (Loose coupling)
-	- Seperate service logic implementation from Controller endpoint.
+	- Seperate service logic implementation from Controller endpoint
-	- Add more unit tests based on acceptance criteria for further test coverage.
+	- Add more unit tests based on acceptance criteria for further test coverage
 	- Usage of short-circuit evaluation for performance
+	- Add Swagger for full end-2-end test coverage

 Q3.
 What further steps would you take to improve the solution given more time?

-	- Implement a full EntityFramework DbContext.
+	- Implement a full EntityFramework DbContext
-	- Add an Order & Order_Item entities/tables to the context.
+	- Add an Order & Order_Item entities/tables to the context
-	- Add more test coverage for orders with more than 1 product.
+	- Add more test coverage for orders with more than 1 product
-	- Add error/exception handling to logic & data access classes.
+	- Add error/exception handling to logic & data access classes

 Q4.
 What's a technology that you're excited about and where do you see this
     being applicable?
 (Your answer does not have to be related to this problem)